-- gastroesophageal reflux disease (GERD): disorder that causes acid from the stomach to flow upward into the esophagus, or food pipe
+- gastroesophageal reflux disease (GERD): a disorder that causes acid from the stomach to flow upward into the esophagus

-- gastritis: disorder that causes inflammation of the stomach lining
+- gastritis: a disorder that causes inflammation of the stomach lining

 - peptic ulcers: sores on the esophagus, stomach, and upper part of your small intestine

-- lactose intolerance: inability to properly digest lactose, an ingredient found in dairy products
+- lactose intolerance: an inability to properly digest lactose, an ingredient found in dairy products

-- fructose or sorbitol malabsorption: inability to properly digest the carbohydrates fructose and sorbitol
+- fructose or sorbitol malabsorption: an inability to properly digest the carbohydrates fructose and sorbitol

-- Helicobacter pylori (H. pylori): bacteria that cause stomach infections, which can increase belching.
-They can also cause gastritis, peptic ulcers, and GERD.
+- Helicobacter pylori (H. pylori): bacteria that cause stomach infections, which can increase belching

 - celiac disease: an intolerance to gluten, an ingredient found in many flour-rich foods like breads and crackers